cancamilo/sound-classifier/README.md

 - Run the service

-First of all this repository should be clone to the linux virtual machine.
+First of all this repository should be cloned to the linux virtual machine.
 Given that the previous installation was done succesfully, we can build the docker image and run the container

 ```console
 docker build -t sound-img .